cheeseburger7000/30-Days-Of-Python/05_Day_Lists/05_lists.md

 | set        | ❌      | ✔       | ❌         | ❌        | ❌     | ✔                   | ❌     |
 | dictionary | ❌      | ✔       | ✔          | ❌        | ✔       | ✔                  | ✔       |

+**Note by Luca:**
+> mutable mainly means add new element to the collection.
+>
+> modifiable means change the elements in the collection.

 A list is collection of different data types which is ordered and modifiable(mutable).
 A list can be empty or it may have different data type items or items

 ### How to Create a List